High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs: Results

 \subsection{Human Perceptual Study}

 \lblsec{results:qual} We further evaluate our algorithm via a human subjective study.
 We perform pairwise A/B tests deployed on the Amazon Mechanical Turk (MTurk) platform on the Cityscapes dataset~\cite{Cordts2016cityscapes}.
-We follow the same experiment procedure as described in \ck.
+We follow the same experimental procedure as described in \ck.
 More specifically, two different kinds of experiments are conducted: unlimited time and limited time, as explained below.

-For this task, the workers are given two images at once, each of which is synthesized by a different method for the same label map.
-They are then given unlimited time to select which image looks more natural.
-The left-right order and the image order are randomized to ensure unbiased comparisons.
+For this task, workers are given two images at once, each of which is synthesized by a different method for the same label map.
+We give them unlimited time to select which image looks more natural.
+The left-right order and the image order are randomized to ensure fair comparisons.
 All $500$ Cityscapes test images are compared $10$ times, resulting in $5,000$ human judgments for each method.
 In this experiment, we use the model trained on labels only (without instance maps) to ensure a fair comparison. \reftbl{unlimited} shows that both variants of our method outperform the other methods significantly.

 Next, for the limited time experiment, we compare our result with CRN and the original image (ground truth).
-In each comparison, two of the three images are picked, and they are shown for a short period of time.
+In each comparison, we show results of two methods for a short period of time.
 We randomly select a duration between $1/8$ seconds and $8$ seconds, as adopted by prior work~\cite{chen2017photographic}.
-This evaluates how quickly the difference between the images can be perceived.
-The comparison results at different time intervals are shown in \reffig{limited}.
-It can be seen that as the given time becomes longer and longer, the differences between these three images become more apparent and easy to observe.
-Figures~\ref{fig:qual_cityscape_both} and \ref{fig:qual_cityscape} show example synthesized results.
+This evaluates how quickly the difference between the images can be perceived. \reffig{limited} shows the comparison results at different time intervals.
+As the given time becomes longer and longer, the differences between these three types of images become more apparent and easier to observe.
+Figures~\ref{fig:qual_cityscape_both} and \ref{fig:qual_cityscape} show some example results.